gerardroche/gerardroche.github.io/src/2023/05/05/running-phpunit-tests-within-sublime-text/index.md

 sidebar: false
 aside: false
 tags: sublime-text phpunit php
-title: Running PHPUnit tests within Sublime Text
+title: Run PHPUnit tests from within Sublime Text at the speed of light
 excerpt: "Being able to run your PHPUnit tests from within Sublime Text is a productivity win.
 This is especially true if you like Test Driven Development.
 PHPUnit Kit has all the features you will ever need to run PHPUnit tests from within Sublime Text."
 lastUpdated: false
 ---

-# Running PHPUnit tests within Sublime Text
+# Run PHPUnit tests from within Sublime Text at the speed of light

 Being able to run your PHPUnit tests from within Sublime Text is a productivity win.
 This is especially true if you like Test Driven Development.
 PHPUnit Kit has all the features you will ever need to run PHPUnit tests from within Sublime Text.